This article was reviewed and updated in December 2025 to reflect new government updates..

 - the Cost Containment Mechanism, or CCM.

 The ARP sets a minimum price for a UK allowance.
 Bids below this price will not be accepted.
-At the time of writing (September 2025) it is set at £22.
-The ARP was originally considered a temporary policy and in the past there have been a couple of consultations about withdrawing it.
-But as we write in September 2025, this doesn’t seem to be on the agenda.
+At the time of writing (December 2025) it is set at £22, but it will increase to £28 from 2026.

 The CCM doesn’t set a maximum price, but it allows the UK ETS authority to intervene if prices are too high for too long.
 The UK ETS authority uses a reference period of the previous two years.
 The monthly average for that two-year period is the basis for what “normal” looks like.
 The authority then compares this “normal” with the futures contracts currently being offered for UK allowances.